awsdocs/aws-control-tower-guide/doc_source/access-control-overview.md

   For more information about using IAM to delegate permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

+For more information about how to help protect against attackers when you grant permissions to other AWS service principals, see [Optional conditions for your role trust relationships](roles-how.md#conditions-for-role-trust)\.
+By adding certain conditions to your policies, you can help prevent a specific type of attack, known as a *confused deputy* attack, which occurs if an entity coerces a more\-privileged entity to perform an action, such as with cross\-service impersonation\.
+For general information about policy conditions, also see [Specifying Conditions in a Policy](#specifying-conditions)\.

 **Note**
 When setting up an AWS Control Tower landing zone, you'll need a user or role with the **AdministratorAccess** managed policy\. \(arn:aws:iam::aws:policy/AdministratorAccess\)